timothyb0912/presentations/README.md

 This repository houses the text and images for my public presentations.

 🛑✋🏾STOP HERE.
-REMAINDER OF DOCUMENT IN-PROGRESS.
+REMAINDER OF README IN-PROGRESS.

 ---